The Source for Active Learning

 Location: UConn Stamford Library, first floor (room 1.74) in the back of the library.

-Q Tutoring includes free tutoring in the following areas: Biology, Chemistry, Math, Physics, and Statistics.
+Q Tutoring includes free tutoring in the following areas: Biology, Chemistry, Math, and Statistics.
 Tutoring is free to all UConn-Stamford students but is by appointment to accommodate as many people as possible.
-Tutoring sessions for Math, Physics and Statistics last for one half hour and sessions for Biology and Chemistry last an hour.
+Tutoring sessions for Math and Statistics last for one half hour and sessions for Biology and Chemistry last an hour.
 Students should bring textbooks, notes, class handouts and assignments to each tutoring session.

 The Writing Center offers students the opportunity to work with trained tutors on a variety of writing projects, from course papers to resumes and business letters.
 Students are encouraged to bring in work at any stage of the writing process.
 Tutors provide strategies for brainstorming, project development, and revision.